-In this article, we'll take a look at some of the steps you can take to eliminate crab grass in your lawn, as well as some basics about the plant, and how you can identify it.
+In this article, we'll look at some steps to eliminate crab grass in your lawn, some basics about the plant, and how you can identify it.

 What Is Crab Grass?

-First things first, we have to discuss what crab grass actually is.
-Crab grass is an invasive type of grass which occurs pretty much everywhere in the world.
-The most common types of crab grass in America are large crab grass and smooth crab grass.
+First, we have to discuss crabgrass.
+Crabgrass is an invasive type of grass that occurs everywhere in the world.
+The most common crabgrasses in America are large and smooth crabgrass.

-These weeds tend to grow in lawns that are already thin, and are not being watered, drained, or fertilized properly.
-Crab grass is extremely durable and robust, and germinates in the late spring and early summer.
+These weeds tend to grow in already thin lawns and are not being watered, drained, or fertilized properly.
+Crabgrass is extremely durable and robust, germinating in late spring and early summer.

-This means that it often outcompetes your lawn grass, destroying the surrounding area and sapping it of nutrients, causing the death of your grass.
-Typically, crab grass expands into circles that are around 12 inches in diameter.
-When crab grass dies in the autumn, it leaves behind large circular patches - and drops thousands of seeds into these areas, which will germinate the following season.
-A single crab grass plant can produce 150,000 or more seeds each and every season.
+This means that it often outcompetes your lawn grass, destroying the surrounding area and sapping it in nutrients, causing the death of your grass.
+Typically, crabgrass expands into circles that are around 12 inches in diameter.
+When crabgrass dies in the autumn, it leaves behind large circular patches - and drops thousands of seeds into these areas, which will germinate the following season.
+A single crabgrass plant can produce 150,000 or more seeds each and every season.

 What Does Crab Grass Look Like?

-Crab grass is easy to recognize because its blades are much more broad than that of most lawn grasses.
-When it's young, crab grass usually has a pale, emerald-green color, but older crab grass may match the color of your lawn.
+Crabgrass grows in thick, dense, circular patches on your lawn.
+The growth usually follows a "star-shaped" pattern, with wide leaves and blades that branch out from individual stems.
+Look at some pictures of crabgrass to see examples of this.Crabgrass is easy to recognize because its blades are much broader than most lawn grasses.
+When it's young, crabgrass usually has a pale, emerald-green color, but older crabgrass may match the color of your lawn.

-From some angles, it may be hard to recognize crab grass, depending on the lawn grass you use.
-A good way to identify it is to run your hand across the growth, to spread it out.
-If you find a star-shaped central "hub", you're dealing with crabgrass - lawn grasses do not have any kind of central "hub".
+Depending on the lawn grass you use, it may be hard to recognize crabgrass from some angles.
+A good way to identify it is to run your hand across the growth and spread it out.
+If you find a star-shaped central "hub", you're dealing with crabgrass - lawn grasses do not have any central "hub".

-It's often easier to spot large patches of crab grass if you avoid mowing your lawn for several days.
-It grows faster than your lawn, so you will quickly start to see "clumps" that are higher than your lawn's surface.
+It's often easier to spot large patches of crabgrass if you avoid mowing your lawn for several days.
+It grows faster than your lawn, so you will quickly see "clumps" higher than your lawn's surface.

 Is Crab Grass A Broadleaf Weed?

-No. This misconception is often due to the fact that there are herbicides that are marketed as killing only "crabgrass and broadleaf weeds".
-Crab grass is not a broadleaf weed at all.
+No. This misconception is often due to the fact that some herbicides are marketed as killing only "crabgrass and broadleaf weeds."
+Crabgrass is not a broadleaf weed at all.
 It is a type of invasive grass.

 How To Kill Crab Grass Naturally

-• Prevention is key - The best crabgrass killer is… avoiding crabgrass altogether!
-Crab grass targets weakened, poorly-drained, thin areas of your lawn.
-Fertilizing and taking care of your lawn, and ensuring adequate drainage and growth is the best way to stop crab grass from taking root, and destroying your lawn.
+- Prevention is key—the best crabgrass killer is… avoiding crabgrass altogether!
+Crabgrass targets weakened poorly-drained, thin areas of your lawn.
+Fertilizing and caring for your lawn and ensuring adequate drainage and growth are the best ways to stop crabgrass from taking root and destroying your lawn.

-• Pull out plants before they seed - Crab grass plants drop thousands of seeds.
-By removing the plants from the root before they drop these seeds, you can reduce the number of crab grass plants that will sprout next growing season.
+- Pull out plants before they seed - Crabgrass plants drop thousands of seeds.
+Removing the plants from the root before they drop these seeds can reduce the number of crabgrass plants that will sprout next growing season.

-• Adjust your lawn care techniques - Don't mow your lawn too short.
-Keep it around the high-end of the recommended height range.
-This makes it harder for crabgrass seedlings to get light, and outcompete your lawn.In addition, water your lawn less frequently - but more deeply.
+- Adjust your lawn care techniques.
+Don't mow your lawn too short.
+Keep it around the high end of the recommended height range.
+This makes it harder for crabgrass seedlings to get light and outcompete your lawn.In addition, water your lawn less frequently but more deeply.
 Crabgrass has shallow roots.
-As the soil's surface dries out, crabgrass will be sapped of moisture and killed.
+As the soil's surface dries, crabgrass will be sapped of moisture and killed.

 How To Kill Crab Grass With Herbicide

-Often, you can use a "weed and feed" product which includes an anti-crabgrass herbicide, and a nitrogen-rich fertilizer which will help ensure healthy lawn growth.
-This is the single best way to prevent crab grass infestations.
+Often, you can use a "weed and feed" product that includes an anti-crabgrass herbicide and a nitrogen-rich fertilizer, which will help ensure healthy lawn growth.
+This is the single best way to prevent crabgrass infestations.

 Follow These Tips - Eliminate Pesky Crab Grass Infestations

-If you're interested in keeping your lawn happy and healthy, and avoiding invasive weeds like crab grass, these tips are sure to help.
-Know how to identify, remove, and prevent crab grass from forming - and enjoy a picture-perfect lawn all summer long.
+If you're interested in keeping your lawn happy and healthy and avoiding invasive weeds like crabgrass, these tips are sure to help.
+Know how to identify, remove, and prevent crabgrass from forming - and enjoy a picture-perfect lawn all summer.